Highly efficient and indistinguishable single-photon sources via phonon-decoupled two-color excitation: Single-photon source figures of merit: photon output and indistinguishability

-Finally, we turn to the characterization of a state-of-the-art SPS driven with the dichromatic scheme presented above.
-Here, the relevant figures of merit are the number $\mathcal N$ of single-photons collected into the collection optics per pulse, and their indistinguishability $\mathcal I$.
-State-of-the-art SPS rely on the cavity effect to funnel the emission into the zero-phonon line and direct the outgoing photons towards the collection optics.
+We now characterize a state-of-the-art SPS driven with the two-color scheme in terms of photon output $\mathcal N$ and indistinguishability $\mathcal I$, and compare to the case of resonant pumping.
+State-of-the-art SPSs rely on the cavity effect to funnel the emission into the zero-phonon line and direct the outgoing photons towards the collection optics.
 We thus introduce a single-mode cavity with annihilation operator $a$, which is assumed to be on resonance with the QD emission.
-In the rotating frame, the system Hamiltonian is now
+In the frame rotating at frequency $\omega_X - D$, the system Hamiltonian is now

 with $g$ the QD-cavity coupling strength.
 We also add three Lindblad terms \cite{BreuerPetruccione} to the master equation, which account for photon leakage out of the cavity at a rate $\kappa$, spontaneous decay of the QD into non-cavity (background) modes at a rate $\Gamma_{\rm b}$, and pure dephasing at a rate $\gamma_{\rm d}$ induced by charge and nuclear spin fluctuations in the vicinity of the emitter.
 The master equation now reads